Archive How to Put Parental Controls on Google Search

 On Your Child’s Android or iOS Device

-Follow the steps below to enable SafeSearch on your child’s iPhone/iPad or Android device:
+Follow the step-by-step guide below to enable SafeSearch on your child’s iPhone/iPad or Android device:

 On the Google App: